mirekslouf/mpint/docs/README.md

 ## Brief history

-* Old versions of MPINT: Perl + GNUplot; work fine, not not too user-friendly
+* Old versions of MPINT: Perl + GNUplot; work fine, but not too user-friendly
 * Version 1.0 = re-written in Python, tested on datafiles from CZ, IT, ES